hazymorning/origami/README.md

 - Simple and user friendly
 - A UI that tries to avoid visual overload by showing content dynamically
 - A chill and simple style, with pleasant colors and lots of "soft"
+- Built around no layout shifts on load (this is taken very seriously here)

+> [!WARNING]
+> This is a personal dashboard which has evolved over the years.
+A few things might be messy while others are done in very specific ways (because I want to avoid layout shifts at all costs).
+I tried to clean it up quite a bit with the help of AI, though.

 <br>